-Hartnell College maintains a working relationship with the Monterey County Sheriff Department, Salinas Police Department and King City Police Department.

-All crimes on the campuses in Salinas are reported to the Salinas Police Department.
-Allied Universal Security assists the Salinas Police Department and the victim in the investigation of crimes occurring on the Main and Alisal campuses.
+Hartnell College maintains a working relationship with the Monterey County SheriffDepartment, Salinas Police Department and King City Police Department.Salinas: All crimes on the campuses in Salinas are reported to the Salinas Police Department.Allied Universal Security assists the Salinas Police Department and the victim in the investigation of crimes occurring on the Main and Alisal campuses.

-King City: Crimes occurring on the King City Campus are reported to the King City Police Department.
-Allied Universal Security assists the police department and the victim in the investigation of crimes occurring on the King City campus.
+King City: Crimes occurring at the King City Education Center are reported to the King City Police Department.
+Allied Universal Security assists the police department and the victim in the investigation of crimes occurring on the King City education center campus.